CSUBioGroup/ComLMEss/README.md

 ```python
 path = 'data/final_' + feature + '_data1.pkl'
 ```
+- the `feature` is the type of feature you extracted, e.g. onto,prot,esm

 ## How to train your own model
 With the data ready, you can train your own model by modifying the `class DefaultConfig` in the `utils.py` file.